backand/docs/docs/what_would_you_like_to_do/retrieve_data/index.md

 ### Predefined Filter

 Sometimes, for security reasons you may want to enforce partial reading of object data, usually based upon the current user or their role.
 This can be accomplished on the server-side using a Predefined Filter.
 Predefined Filters can be found in the Security tab of each object.
-They act as a SQL `where` condition.
-Filters are combined using the `AND` operator.
-You can write the filter using either a SQL statement or the NoSQL Query Language

- reading of partial data, usually depending on the current user or current user role.
+They act as a SQL 'where' condition.
+Filters are combined using the 'AND' operator.
+You can write the filter using either a SQL statement or the NoSQL Query Language reading of partial data, usually depending on the current user or current user role.
 The option to force it from the server side is called Predefined Filter and you can find it at the Security tab of each object.
 The predefined filter acts as a SQL where statement condition.
 If you add additional filter that were described above then they will be added with an "AND" logic.
 You can write the predefined filter either as a SQL statement or as a [NoSQL Query Language](../apidocs/nosql_query_language/NoSQL_Query_Language) statement.

 ## Queries and On Demand Actions